JustinPatenaude/balticathletics/brands/fiel.md

 website: ''
 pdfs: []
 info: |-
   Fiel has been in business for over 30 years.
-They have a quick production time and we have used them many times for tableclothes and towels.
+They have a quick production time and we have used them many times for tablecloths and towels.

   Link to [2020 Fiel Catalogue](http://fielwinternewproducts.2020.easieflip.com/Default.htm)